Discover Dublin

 Localisation en Irlande

-Have you ever heard of the leprechaun, that 30-centimetre creature, as stingy as it is mischievous?
-The museum invites you to get to know him!
+Have you heard of the leprechaun, a 30cm creature as stingy as it is mischievous?
+The museum invites you to meet him!

 Localisation en Irlande

 It is to the Irish what the Eiffel Tower is to the French!
-This spire is a monument symbolizing renewal in Dublin!
+This spire is a monumental symbol of renewal in Dublin!

 Localisation en Irlande

-Sweny's Pharmacy is the only Victorian store to have remained intact in Dublin!
-Quoted by James Joyce in his novel Ulysses, the place is a must!
+Sweny's Pharmacy is the only intact Victorian store in Dublin!
+Cited by James Joyce in his novel Ulysses, this place is a must-see!

 The Dublinia Museum